Lmercadom/cmpt-732-galv-project/README.md

 # Reviews Sentiment Mining

-These steps will let you get a table count of the most used ngrams across positive and negative reviews and positive, and negative, and neutral sentence sentiments for a list of restaurants.

-## Mining reviews for specific restaurants

-This command generates a table count of ngrams and the frequency they appear in the reviews grouped by restaurants, review rating, and sentence sentiment.
+Positive and negative reviews from top restaurants in a given region were mined to get insights about what customers of these establishments are feeling about their experience.
+This is determined by the frequency in which sequence of words (ngrams) appear in the reviews.
+A sentence sentiment based approach was used in which an overall positive, negative and neutral sentiment was assigned to each sentence using the Afinn Lexicon.
+This way, even when the overall review is rated as positive or negative, more information about what aspects within the review, customers felt positive, negative or neutral about.
+Thus, adding an additional layer of understanding.

 ## Tableau Visualization:

-Histogram of ngram count of the top 5 pizza restaurants with more than 100 reviews grouped by review (positive or negative) and sentiment (positive, negative or neutral)
+The frequency table of ngrams can be visualized as a histogram.
+Below is the visualization of the ngram count of the top 5 pizza restaurants with more than 100 reviews grouped by review (positive or negative) and sentiment (positive, negative or neutral)

 <img width="450" alt="reviews_count_pos_pos" src="https://user-images.githubusercontent.com/42242797/145650202-62c5cca3-327b-4bb0-bc26-d5e52fbde262.png"> | <img width="450" alt="reviews_count_pos_neg" src="https://user-images.githubusercontent.com/42242797/145650158-322e3e3f-5ad8-4b7f-8a3a-31a07f568cac.png">